A Bayesian View on the Dr. Evil Scenario

 Self-locating beliefs---namely, those beliefs that situate an agent at a location or a time---are commonplace.
 You acquire a self-locating belief whenever you come to learn of the time by glancing at your watch or if you learn of your location by observing a street sign.
 The converse situation can also arise, in which you may be initially certain about some self-locating belief (such as the time) but then you gain a new piece of evidence (that your watch is broken), rendering you uncertain about the self-locating belief~\cite{bradley_07}.
 More generally, the question arises as to how one should distribute one's credence over self-locating beliefs about which one is uncertain.

 In {\it Defeating Dr.~Evil with Self-Locating Belief}, \citet{elga_04} defends a response to this question.
 The response amounts to a version of the principle of indifference---where, under specified circumstances, one should spread one's credence equally over the various hypotheses.
-More specifically, the version of the principle of indifference that Elga defends is as follows: \begin{quote} \textsc{Indifference}: Similar centered worlds deserve equal credence\footnote{A centered world is a possible world with a designated individual and a designated time.
+More specifically, the version of the principle of indifference that Elga defends is as follows: \begin{quote} \textsc{Indifference}: Similar centered worlds deserve equal credence~\cite[p.~387]{elga_04}. \end{quote} A centered world is a possible world with a designated individual and a designated time.
 It can be specified as a triple $(w; i; t)$, where $w$ is a possible world, $i$ is some individual in $w$, and $t$ is a time.